What if we tell you that you could spark the interest of thousands, and even millions, of consumers through just one strategy?

 How Guerilla Marketing with social media works

 Guerilla Marketing has become even more interesting with social media.
 There’s a bigger scope for guerilla marketing on social media.
 That’s because social media tools offer high customers interaction.
-Even building a social media presence on Facebook or Instagram is a guerilla marketing tactic.
+Even building a social media presence on Facebook or Instagram is a guerilla marketing tactic, and a social media scheduler can be used to stay consistent and create an active presence on these platforms.
 Brands can and have been using Guerilla Marketing on their social media.
 Sometimes without consciously realizing the fact.

 For small businesses, there’s more good news.
 Guerilla Marketing on social media is free.
 Here are some ways to use Guerilla marketing for your beauty brand: